Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

 How we compared the cruise lines

-The below list details the best available rates for 7-night cruises in June 2019 , which is arguably one of the best months to visit Alaska.
+The below list details the best available rates for 7-night cruises in June 2020, which is arguably one of the best months to visit Alaska due to day length and pleasant daily weather.
 You'll find the below rates listed from the cheapest cruise line to the most expensive, departing from Seattle, Washington.
 Though the same cruise lines operate from several other cities, most commonly, travelers will depart from Seattle, which is home to a large international airport.

 With that said, we also took the time to research two other popular departure cities- Vancouver, Canada and Seward, Alaska.
 Coming in as the next two popular departure points, these two cities are great for those who wish to stay a few days exploring before venturing out on your cruise.
 It must be noted that not all of the below cruise lines have these two departure cities, some only leave from Seattle.